 It’s a gruelling event which involves approximately up to 40 hours of ski touring, with up to a total of 20 individual ascents over 4 days.
 Each day the teams climb between 2,000m – 2,500m to reach the overall target of 8,848m.
 The average amount of time out on the snow is 11 hours a day, but it can be longer – however long it takes to keep on track.
 At altitudes of up to 3,500m, each Everest in the Alps challenger will burn through a daily average of 10,000 calories – the equivalent of running three back-to-back marathons.

-Sat 26th February and Sun 27th February : Team members arrive in Geneva and transfer to the resort of Verbier and the accommodation at the centrally located Mont Gele.
+Sat 26th February and Sun 27th February : Team members arrive in Geneva and transfer to the resort of Verbier and their accommodation.

 Tues 1st March : Up at sunrise.
 Day one on the mountain, The route will vary between teams – you will be briefed daily on the next leg of the challenge.
 Overnight at Cabane Mont Fort.